La Trobe Street

-La Trobe Street (also Latrobe Street) is a major street and thoroughfare in the city centre of Melbourne, Victoria, Australia.
-It runs roughly east–west and forms the northern boundary of Melbourne's central business district.
+La Trobe Street (also Latrobe Street) is a major street and thoroughfare in the Melbourne central business district, Victoria, Australia.
+It runs roughly east–west and forms the northern boundary of the central business district.
 The street was laid out as an extension of the original Hoddle Grid in 1839 and was named after Charles La Trobe.
 La Trobe Street extends from Victoria Street in the east to Harbour Esplanade in the west.

 Location

 La Trobe Street is home to a number of precincts and public and private spaces.
 The Carlton Gardens lie at the eastern end of the street, and the western end terminates at Victoria Harbour in the Docklands.
 Before Docklands was developed, La Trobe street terminated just beyond its intersection with Spencer Street.
-In 2000 the La Trobe Street Bridge opened to connect the street through to docklands, and tram lines were also extended accordingly.
+In 2000 the La Trobe Street Bridge opened to connect the street through to Docklands, and tram lines were also extended accordingly.

 The Flagstaff Gardens are located at the corner of La Trobe and King Streets.